Coronavirus - Header

 The patient must provide consent prior to rendering telehealth services.
 The consent can be written or verbal and must be documented in the patient’s medical record.

 Please review our corporate medical policy related to telehealth services.

 To learn more about telehealth services, including training on the use of telehealth technology, please send an email to UniveraPR@univerahealthcare.com.
 Please include any questions you have about telehealth so that we can make every effort to provide information that is relevant to you.

-- We will ensure formulary flexibility if shortages or access issues do occur.
-Members will not be liable for additional charges that stem from obtaining a non-preferred medication if the preferred medication is not available due to shortage or access issues.
+We will ensure formulary flexibility if shortages or access issues do occur.
 Emergency prescription drug overrides are also available as part of our standard exception process on an individual member basis.